 One framework for better decision making takes advantage of the mathematical principle known as Bayes’ theorem.
 This theorem specifies how people should change their mind in the light of new evidence.

-The first concept is to anchor your judgement of the probability of an outcome on a plausible base rate.
+The first concept is to anchor your judgment of the probability of an outcome on a plausible base rate.
 Next, take the new evidence and adjust the probability of the outcome from the base rate given the evidence.
 The key here is the importance of base rates even in the presence of evidence about the specific case.

 Our intuitive impressions based on the evidence are often exaggerated.
 Since there is more luck in the outcomes of small samples, you should regress your prediction more towards the mean than you would otherwise.